-When a user starts an installation session from Software Manager and the distribution contains a swmgr.README.html file, a built-in ViewKit Web browser is started to display the swmgr.README.html file.
+When a user starts an installation session from Software Manager and the distribution contains a swmgr.README.html file, a web browser displays the swmgr.README.html file.
 If the distribution contains a swmgr.README file but no swmgr.README.html file is present, or if the Web browser is not installed to view swmgr.README.html, the swmgr.README file is displayed at the start of the session.
 If the distribution contains neither a swmgr.README.html nor a swmgr.README file but it does contain an inst.README file, the inst.README file is displayed at the start of the session.